Ydongd/sentiment-analysis/readme.md

 ## Usage

 I created it for my own use.
-The model is trained on `weibo_senti_100k` dataset.
+The model is trained on `ChnSentiCorp` dataset.
 Given a text, the model will give a score between 0 and 1 which represent the sentiment of the text.
 I use sliding window to handle long text which bert need to truncate.
 More model will be tried in the future.

 ## Prerequisites